 The energizing force of Romanticism is that it promotes humanity against the forward progress of science and the rise of scientism—the broad, commercial, facile manipulation of science beyond anything that evidence allows.

-The industrialization of the 20th century put an end to Romanticism, but with its passing, we risk losing a power of introspection, and indeed of personal conscience and responsibility.
+The industrialization of the twentieth century put an end to Romanticism, but with its passing, we risk losing a power of introspection, and indeed of personal conscience and responsibility.
 The tension that typified Romanticism—that nature exists beyond the dominion of human reason—requires active contemplation and conscience.
 Evolution is true, and science meaningful, but glib or mercenary extrapolations of what science shows put us all at risk.

 All the way back in 1817, the poet John Keats called this “negative capability:” the capacity to sustain uncertainty and a sense of doubt.
 In his lecture “The Will to Believe” (1896), the psychologist William James complained that “scientific absolutists pretend to regulate our lives,” and explained in his dissenting opinion that “Science has organized this nervousness into a regular technique, her so-called method of verification; and she has fallen so deeply in love with this method that one may even say she has ceased to care for truth by itself at all.”